cjelgin/cjelgin.github.io/portfolio.md

 ### Image Recognition Using Convolutional Neural Network in TensorFlow
 #### [Image Recognition - Classifying Bird Species from Image](https://github.com/cjelgin/bird_classifier)

 This project involved using transfer learning to train a CNN for the purpose of classifying images of birds into respective species.
 The images came from a publicly available dataset on Kaggle, and were used to train a CNN build on the popular Xception model using the TensorFlow framework for Python.
 The model is capable of classyfing birds into 175 different species with 98% accuracy.
 The source code and testing code are available in the GitHub repo, and a TensorFlow Serving Docker image pre-loaded with the model is available on DockerHub.
-With the Docker image, the model can be deoployed most anywhere, can be queried through a REST API, and supports versioning.
+With the Docker image, the model can be deployed most anywhere, can be queried through a REST API, and supports versioning.

 ### Masters Thesis - KU Leuven June 2019
 #### Reliability Analysis of Mechanical Equipment in a Cement Production Plant